servirtium/demo-dotnet-climate-tck/README.md

 Demonstration project for Servirtium .NET implementation (https://github.com/servirtium/servirtium-dotnet)

-This is roughly the sme as the Java example - https://github.com/servirtium/demo-java-climate-tck - but following idioms for .NET

-The climate API tested uses a simple programmatic wrapper for World Bank's climate-data service.
-It can respond to requests with XML or
-JSON payloads, and the `Servirtium.AspNetCore` module can record and payback either.
-This is a standard showcase for Servirtium.
+This repo was build following the step-by-step guide at [https://servirtium.dev/new](https://servirtium.dev/new)

+- status: pretty much complete

+As well as making a Servirtium library for a language, this step by step guild leaves you with a **contrived** example library that serves as an example of how to use Servirtium.

+Someone wanting to see an example of how to use Servirtium for a .NET project would look at ths repo's source.
+Someone wanting to learn Servirtium by tutorial or extensive reference documentation needs to look elsewhere - sorry!

+# Climate API library test harness

+A reusable library for .NET usage that gives you average rainfall for a country, is what was made to serve as a test harness for this demo.
+The test harness in turn uses The world bank's REST Web-APIs - `/climateweb/rest/v1/country/annualavg/pr/{fromCCYY}/{toCCYY}/{countryISO}.xml` for that.
+See note at top of README.

+The demo comes has unit tests and recordings of service interactions for each test.
+The recordings are in the [Servirtium.Climate.Demo/test_playbacks](Servirtium.Climate.Demo/test_playbacks) folder.

+The library comes with a means to re-record those service interactions, using Servirtium in "record" mode.

+Teams evaluating the Servirtium library (but not developing it) would:

+* ignore the world back climate API aspect of this (just for the sake of the demo)
+* focus on a HTTP service their application uses (but could easily be outside the dev team in question)
+* write their own tests (using their preferred test runner - SpecFlow, NBehave are fine choices).
+* make servirtium optionally do recordings as a mode of operation (commit those recording to Git)
+* enjoy their own builds being fast and always green (versus slow and flaky).
+* have a non-CI build (daily/weekly) that attempts to re-record and alert that recordings have changed
+* remember to keep secrets out of source control (passwords, API tokens and more).

+Service tests facilitated by Servirtium (part of the "integration test" class) are one thing, but there should always be a much smaller number of them than **pure unit tests** (no I/O, less than 10ms each).
+Teams using this library in a larger application would use traditional in-process mocking (say via [Moq](https://github.com/moq/moq4)) for the pure unit tests.
+Reliance on "integration tests" for development on localhost (or far worse a named environment like "dev" or "qa") is a fools game.

+Another dev team could use the recordings, as is, to make a new implementation of the library for some reason (say they did not like the license).
+And they need not even have access to localhost:4567.
+Some companies happily shipping Servirtium service recordings for specific test scenarios may attach a license agreement that forbids reverse engineering (of the closed-source backend, or the shipped library).

 ## Notable source files:

-Climate API demo class: [Servirtium.Demo/ClimateApi.cs](https://github.com/servirtium/sdemo-dotnet-climate-tck/blob/master/Servirtium.Demo/ClimateApi.cs).
+Climate API demo class: [Servirtium.Climate.Demo/ClimateApi.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Climate.Demo/ClimateApi.cs).

 Servirtium in use:

-* Playback of a Servirtium recording: [Servirtium.Demo/ClimateApiPlaybackTests.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Demo/ClimateApiPlaybackTests.cs) (reuses ClimateApiTests.cs - see below)
+* Playback of a Servirtium recording: [Servirtium.Climate.Demo/ClimateApiPlaybackTests.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Climate.Demo/ClimateApiPlaybackTests.cs) (reuses ClimateApiTests.cs - see below)
-* Making a Servirtium recording: [Servirtium.Demo/ClimateApiRecordingTests.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Demo/ClimateApiRecordingTests.cs) (reuses ClimateApiTests.cs - see below)
+* Making a Servirtium recording: [Servirtium.Climate.Demo/ClimateApiRecordingTests.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Climate.Demo/ClimateApiRecordingTests.cs) (reuses ClimateApiTests.cs - see below)
-* For contrast, direct tests against the climate service (no Servirtium): [Servirtium.Demo/ClimateApiTests.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Demo/ClimateApiTests.cs)
+* For contrast, direct tests against the climate service (no Servirtium): [Servirtium.Climate.Demo/ClimateApiTests.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Climate.Demo/ClimateApiTests.cs)

 For your own use of Servirtium, you'd do something like the record and playback tests.